-On July 12, Esri Chief Scientist, Dawn Wright, made history as she dove to the deepest place on Earth, Challenger Deep.
+On July 12, 2022 Esri Chief Scientist, Dawn Wright, made history as she dove in a submersible to the deepest place on Earth, Challenger Deep.
 Her mission?
 To use high-resolution sonar to map a part of our planet in never-before-seen detail.
 Here are 30 photos from her expedition, including images from Challenger Deep, 10,919 meters below the surface, maps from the expedition, and scenes taken within the sub.

 The expedition began in Guam, where Dawn boarded the DSSV Pressure Drop, a vessel owned by ocean research and exploration company Caladan Oceanic, to journey to Challenger Deep.

 Here, Dawn, on left, is standing at the port in Guam with Rochelle Wigley of Map the Gaps and the University of New Hampshire.
 They proudly hold the Seabed 2030 (a UN program dedicated to mapping the global seafloor in detail by 2030) flag before the expedition.
 Rochelle was responsible for processing and mapping the bathymetric data collected by the ship’s sonar.
 She also prepared planning maps for the submersible dives and instrument deployments.